juandelgado/wordy-slack-bot/README.md

 ## Configuration

-Needs Slack bot token as an ENV var named `SLACK_TOKEN`.
+ * `SLACK_TOKEN`: Slack Bot token.
 You can create a bot and get a token in https://YOURSLACK.slack.com/services/new/bot.
 For more information you can read [Slack Bots documentation](https://api.slack.com/bot-users).
+ * `FIREBASE_JSON_CONFIG`: path to the Firebase config JSON file.
+ * `FIREBASE_DB_URL`: Firebase's database URL.

 ## Development